Workshop at COLING 2025 on

 These page limits only apply to the main body of the paper.
 At the end of the paper (after the conclusions but before the references) papers need to include a mandatory section discussing the limitations of the work and, optionally, a section discussing ethical considerations.
 Papers can include unlimited pages of references and an unlimited appendix.

-Papers must follow the two-column format of *ACL conferences, using the official templates.
+Papers must follow the two-column format of CoLING 2025, using the official templates.
 The templates are available for download as style files and formatting guidelines.
 Submissions that do not adhere to the specified styles, including paper size, font size restrictions, and margin width, will be desk-rejected.

+Authors should follow the general instructions for COLING 2025 proceedings .
 Submissions are open to all and must be anonymous, adhering to COLING 2025's double-blind submission and reproducibility guidelines.
-All accepted papers (after double-blind review of at least 3 experts) will appear in the workshop proceedings that will be published in ACL Anthology.
+All accepted papers (after double-blind review of at least 3 experts) will appear in the workshop proceedings that will be published by ICCL (International Committee on Computational Linguistics).

 At least one of the authors of the accepted papers must register for the workshop to be included into the workshop proceedings.
 The workshop will be a 100% in-person 1-day event at COLING 2025.